 Constants Relative to All Relative to Sibling x\$c_above Top of stack.
 Just above sibling. x\$c_below Bottom of stack.
 Just below sibling. x\$c_top_if If any sibling obscures a window, the server places the obscured window on top of the stack.
-If the specified sibling obscures a window, the server places the obscured window at the top of the stack. x\$c_bottom_if If a window obscures any sibling, the server places the obscuring window at the bottom of the stack.
-If the window obscures the specified sibling, the server places the obscuring window at the bottom of the stack. x\$c_opposite If any sibling obscures a window, the server places the obscured window on top of the stack.
+If the specified sibling obscures a window, the server places the obscured window at the to the stack. x\$c_bottom_if If a window obscures any sibling, the server places the obscuring window at the bottom of the stack. x\$c_opposite byposite If any sibling obscures a window, the server places the obscured window on top of the stack.
 If a window obscures any window, the server places the obscuring window at the bottom of the stack.
-If the specified sibling obscures a window, the server places the obscuring window on top of the stack.
-If a window obscures the specified sibling, the server places the obscuring window on the bottom of the stack.
+If a window of the stack.

-Table 3-12 Stacking Values
+Table 3-12Stacking Values